-An episode ends if the ball was kicked by the tool and reaches a speed below 0.01 m/cycle.
-This means that it is not allowed for the player to stop the ball and kick it in sequence.
+An episode ends if the ball was thrown and reaches a speed below 0.01 m/cycle.
+It also ends if the goalie leaves a circle 1m around the ball position.
+It finally also ends 7 seconds after the start of the episode and the ball is still in the throwing circle.